First, a definition of terms.

-- Residential students identified through contact tracing or other information as being exposed to someone who tested positive for COVID-19.
+- Anyone identified through contact tracing or other information as being exposed to someone who tested positive for COVID-19.

-When quarantine is needed, residential students will be assigned a single room on the first or second-floor in Miller Hall for a period of 14 days before being permitted to participate again in campus activities, in-person classes, athletics, or other group activities.
-Off-campus students will quarantine in their homes.
-Students should bring all relevant academic course materials and enough clothing and toiletries to spend the entire 14 days of quarantine in that space.
+When quarantine is needed, residential students will be assigned a single room on the first or second-floor in Miller Hall for a period of 7 days before being permitted to participate again in campus activities, in-person classes, athletics, or other group activities.
+Students should bring all relevant academic course materials and enough clothing and toiletries to spend the entire 7 days of quarantine in that space.